 Microsoft Windows contains a vulnerability that could allow an unauthenticated, remote attacker to execute arbitrary code on a targeted system.

-The vulnerability is due to improper handling of malicious theme or screen saver files.
-An unauthenticated, remote attacker could exploit this vulnerability by convincing a targeted user to open a malicious file on an affected system.
-If successful, the attacker could execute arbitrary code on the system with the privileges of the user.
+The vulnerability is due to improper processing of document files by the Windows Graphics Device Interface (GDI) component.
+An unauthenticated, remote attacker could exploit the vulnerability by convincing a targeted user to view a malicious file.
+If successful, the attacker could execute arbitrary code and gain complete control over the targeted system.

-Microsoft has confirmed the vulnerability in a security bulletin and released software updates.
+Microsoft has confirmed this vulnerability in a security bulletin and released software updates.

 Indicators of Compromise